 These nurses are invited to attend a meeting to provide a response to their conviction.

 If the Council has reason to believe that the nurse has a health condition that may have led to the conviction, the Council may refer the nurse for a review of their health instead of to a PCC.

 Nurses who have practised without a practising certificate for a significant period of time and who have failed to provide a reasonable explanation for the lapse may be referred to a PCC.

-The Council has appointed a PCC to consider these nurses.
-This PCC meets every 3–4 months.
-Nurses are invited to attend a meeting or to provide a written explanation for the lapse.
+Nurses are invited to attend a meeting or provide a written explanation for the lapse.

 Practising outside scope of practice

 PCCs may also consider nurses who have failed to comply with any conditions included in their scope of practice.
-These conditions may have been included following an order of the Health Practitioners Disciplinary Tribunal or the Health Committee.
+These conditions may have been included following an order of the Health Practitioners Disciplinary Tribunal or another committee of the Council.

 Health Practitioners Disciplinary Tribunal

-Charges against a nurse are brought before the Health Practitioners Disciplinary Tribunal, which is a separate tribunal.
+Charges of professional misconduct or of having received a conviction that may reflect adversely on their fitness to practise are brought against a nurse and heard before the Health Practitioners Disciplinary Tribunal, which is a separate tribunal.
 The Tribunal's website provides a guide to disciplinary proceedings and summaries of its decisions.